JamesSkemp/words/content/post/a-scanner-darkly-(2006)-best-pkd-movie-ever.md

 +++
-title = "A Scanner Darkly (2006) - best PKD movie ever?" summary = "This last weekend I watched A Scanner Darkly, which had just hit a local Madison theatre on Friday.
+title = "A Scanner Darkly (2006) - best PKD movie ever?" description = "This last weekend I watched A Scanner Darkly, which had just hit a local Madison theatre on Friday.
 I'd been looking forward to the film since I'd heard about it, and since it promised to showcase a look like Waking Life." draft = false comments = true date = "2006-07-18T20:27:00-05:00"